RomanSek/angularApiTest/README.md

 * Add check that compares original test server response with response changed by `responseOverride` (types, length).
 * Create unit tests.
 * Separate independent parts into modules.
+* Add integration tests for parameters described in **Are there differences in usage of plugin implementation of services?** section.